-However, NASA engineers had flagged Thiokol's design as unacceptable, even before the contract was awarded.38 In 1977 and 1978, NASA engineers at Marshall again raised concerns over this fatal design flaw.
+However, NASA engineers had flagged Thiokol's design as unacceptable, even before the contract was awarded.
+In 1977 and 1978, NASA engineers at Marshall again raised concerns over this fatal design flaw.
 When the O-ring design (using a clevis and tang approach) turned out even worse than expected in flight, concern mounted.
 As Shuttle flights continued, the O-rings did not 'seat' (that is, provide a good seal) as expected, and compounding the problem, hot gases from inside the rocket 'blew by,' eroding not only the primary seal, but the secondary seal as well.
 In 1982, NASA officially reclassified the SRB (Solid Rocket Booster) joints from 'criticality 1R' (meaning that a failure would be catastrophic, but that it was a redundant system - by having a second, back-up O-ring) to 'criticality 1' (meaning that the back-up didn't work and could not be counted on - no redundancy).
-As the Presidential Commission noted: 'The Space Shuttle's Solid Rocket Booster problem began with the faulty design of its joint and increased as both NASA and contractor management (Thiokol) first failed to recognise it as a problem, then failed to fix it, and finally treated it as an acceptable flight risk'.39
+As the Presidential Commission noted: 'The Space Shuttle's Solid Rocket Booster problem began with the faulty design of its joint and increased as both NASA and contractor management (Thiokol) first failed to recognise it as a problem, then failed to fix it, and finally treated it as an acceptable flight risk'.
+Solid Rocket Booster problem is a problem, then failed to fix it, and finally treated it as an acceptable flight risk'.

-In August, 1985, a briefing was held at NASA headquarters on the O-ring problem, in which resiliency, the ability of the O-ring to return to a normal shape from an oval shape (which was negatively impacted by colder temperatures, that is, the colder the temperature, the longer it took for the seal to return to its round shape), was highlighted as the number one concern.40 Marshall management insisted on recommending that flights continue, as attempts were made to rectify the field joint problem.
+In August, 1985, a briefing was held at NASA headquarters on the O-ring problem, in which resiliency, the ability of the O-ring to return to a normal shape from an oval shape (which was negatively impacted by colder temperatures, that is, the colder the temperature, the longer it took for the seal to return to its round shape), was highlighted as the number one concern.
+40 Marshall management insisted on recommending that flights continue, as attempts were made to rectify the field joint problem.
 This decision was what NASA headquarters wanted to hear, but it effectively escalated the risk of disaster to the point that it was only a matter of time before one occurred.